DimitrieStoica/anotherstoic.github.io/vpc.md

 | applies to an instance only if associated with an sg | automatically applies to an instance |
 | STATEFUL: return traffic allowed is assumed | STATELESS: traffic is strictly filtered, return traffic allowed is not assumed |

-> For inbound traffic: Network ACL's are evaluated first followed by security groups rules
+> for inbound traffic: Network ACL's are evaluated first followed by security groups rules

-> For outbound traffic: Security groups are evaluated first followed by Network ACL's
+> for outbound traffic: Security groups are evaluated first followed by Network ACL's

+> the maximum number of security groups per network interface an instance in a VPC can belong to is 5.

 ## VPC NAT Gateways ##
 - allows private instances to get access to the Internet
 - scale UP: choose an instance that supports enhanced networking
 - scale OUT: add NATs per subnets and distribute workload (1 Subnet = 1 NAT)
 - HA by failing over to another NAT
+- default limit for NAT gateways per Availability Zone is 5

+> a NAT gateway in the pending, active, or deleting state counts against your limit

 ## Endpoints ##
 - when trying to access services like S3 communication happens over the internet